Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Introduction

 Our second goal is to present an algorithm for generating representatives for all rational nilpotent orbits of orthogonal and special orthogonal groups over $\ratk$, in the spirit of the one presented by Collingwood and McGovern in \cite{CMcG1993} over $\mathbb{R}$; our solution is presented in Section~\ref{S:representatives}.

-Our third and most important goal is to offer insight into a new geometric para\-met\-rization of rational nilpotent orbits proposed by DeBacker in \cite{DeBacker2002}.
-To this end we prove, in the more general setting of $G=\GL_n(D)$, $\SL_n(D)$ and classical groups, that DeBacker's ``building set'' attached to a Lie triple can be identified with the building of the centralizer of that Lie triple.
+Our third and most important goal is to offer insight into the geometric para\-met\-rization of rational nilpotent orbits by elements of the Bruhat-Tits building of $G$ that was proposed by DeBacker in \cite{DeBacker2002}.
+To this end we prove, in the more general setting of $G=\GL_n(D)$, $\SL_n(D)$ (for $D$ a central division algebra over $\ratk$) and classical groups, that DeBacker's ``building set'' attached to a Lie triple can be identified with the building of the centralizer of that Lie triple.
 This kind of ``functoriality result'' gives a coherent interpretation of the geometry of the DeBacker parametrization, and is presented in Section~\ref{S:functoriality}.

 Finally, combining these results, we attach a representative of each nilpotent orbit to a facet of the building in our standard apartment, and prove that this gives an explicit realization of the DeBacker correspondence, in Section~\ref{S:minimal}.